pastelprospects/cassett/content/pages/about.md

 ---
-title: Careers
+title: About
-slug: careers
+slug: about
 sections:
   - title:
-      text: A team that works closely together
+      text: Cassett
       color: text-dark
       styles:
         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Section subtitle
+    subtitle: A therapeutic audio-visual experience
     text: >
-      There are many variations of passages of Lorem Ipsum available, but the majority have suffered alteration in some form, by injected humour, or randomised words which don't look even slightly believable.
-If you are going to use a passage of Lorem Ipsum, you need to be sure there isn't anything embarrassing hidden in the middle of text.
+      A memoir is meant to be personal.
+Your expression of self is meant to be limitless.
+Pairing both of these concepts together, Cassett promises a truly personalized experience without the inherent limitations of a memoir.
+Flip the page and experience the multi-dimensionality of an enhanced audio-visual journaling experience.
     actions:
-      - label: See open positions
+      - label: View Demo
-        url: /
+        url: /demo
         icon: arrowRight
         iconPosition: right
         style: primary